-Now, the director is set to direct a biopic of Dick Cheney, vice president to George W. Bush from 2001 to 2009.
+Now, the director is set to direct a biopic of Dick Cheney, vice president to George W. Bush from 2001 to 2009, starring Christian Bale in the lead role.
 Called "the most powerful vice president in American history" by some, he was also frequently compared to Darth Vader — a moniker he deemed "an honor" in 2011.
 And it looks like he deserves it: In the years since the end of his tenure, new information about Cheney's power and his enormous influence over Bush has revealed just how much of that administration's heritage he was responsible for.

 Unfortunately, we're not talking about a positive kind of heritage, like when you discover that your grandparents secretly owned a castle all along — at the tip of this dark and explosive iceberg, you'll find the words "waterboarding," "NSA" and "Iraq."
 So while it'd pointless to attempt to sum up the entirety of Cheney's long relationship with power, here are some of the best known and chilling initiatives he took on during his time within the American government.
 This is going to be a tense movie, to say the least.

 - The Big Secrets Of The Big Short: How Unexpected Cameos Impact The Year's Must-See Film

 - Army Of One: The True Story Of The Man Who Wanted To Kill Bin Laden

 - 22 Celebrities Who Channeled Their Inner Doppelgänger In The Most Believable Biopic Transformations